reighnman/Graylog_Content_Pack_Active_Directory_Auditing_Dashboards_Beats/README.md

 ## Requirements

 * WinLogBeats collecting windows logs from all domain controllers, other log collectors will work but may require modifying the searches to match the different fields outputted by other collectors
-* Domain Controller secuirty policy with the following enabled:
+* Domain Controller security policy with the following enabled:
 ** Audit Account Logon Events
 ** Audit Account Managmenet
 ** Audit Logon Events